cjaron03/flare-plus/docs/LOCAL_DEVELOPMENT.md

 # local development guide

-this guide covers running flare-plus locally using docker compose.
+this guide covers running flare-plus locally using docker compose or native python.

 ## prerequisites

-- docker and docker-compose installed
+- docker and docker-compose installed (for docker method)
+- python 3.9+ installed (for native method)
 - make (optional, but recommended)

-## quick start
+## quick start with docker

 ### option 1: using make (recommended)